2.8. Understanding Storage Tiers¶

 When assigning disks to tiers (which you can do at any time), have in mind that faster storage drives should be assigned to higher tiers.
 For example, you can use tier 0 for backups and other cold data (CS without SSD cache), tier 1 for virtual environments—a lot of cold data but fast random writes (CS with SSD cache), tier 2 for hot data (CS on SSD), caches, specific disks, and such.

-This recommendation is related to how Virtuozzo Storage works with storage space.
-If a storage tier runs out of free space, Virtuozzo Storage will attempt to temporarily use lower tiers down to the lowest.
-If the lowest tier also becomes full, Virtuozzo Storage will attempt to use a higher one.
+This recommendation is related to how Virtuozzo Infrastructure Platform works with storage space.
+If a storage tier runs out of free space, Virtuozzo Infrastructure Platform will attempt to temporarily use the space of the lower tiers down to the lowest.
+If the lowest tier also becomes full, Virtuozzo Infrastructure Platform will attempt to use a higher one.
 If you add more storage to the original tier later, the data, temporarily stored elsewhere, will be moved to the tier where it should have been stored originally.
-For example, if you try to write data to the tier 2 and it is full, Virtuozzo Storage will attempt to write that data to tier 1, then to tier 0.
+For example, if you try to write data to the tier 2 and it is full, Virtuozzo Infrastructure Platform will attempt to write that data to tier 1, then to tier 0.
 If you add more storage to tier 2 later, the aforementioned data, now stored on the tier 1 or 0, will be moved back to the tier 2 where it was meant to be stored originally.

 With the exception of out-of-space situations, automatic migration of data between tiers is not supported.